-In the rapidly growing and highly competitive digital credit market, an efficient loan management software (LMS) is the lender’s most trusted tool.
+In the rapidly growing and highly competitive digital credit market, efficient loan management software (LMS) is the lender’s most trusted tool.
 A dependable LMS automates, simplifies, and optimises lending organisations’ loan origination and servicing procedures.

-To deliver productive end-to-end loan management capabilities, a loan management software should seamlessly integrate with other systems, especially CRM and accounting applications.
+To deliver productive end-to-end loan management capabilities, loan management software should seamlessly integrate with other systems, especially CRM and accounting applications.
 An LMS’s capability to integrate with this software significantly enhances its functionality and ensures the best utilisation of the LMS suite.

-Customer relationship management (CRM) software, whereas an accounting software handles all aspects of loan accounting and disbursement.
+Customer relationship management (CRM) software, whereas accounting software handles all aspects of loan accounting and disbursement.
 These are inseparable components for any forward-thinking businesses and financial institutions.

 This article explores the best practices for integrating loan management systems with CRM and accounting modules.